Frequently Asked Questions

-A: I recommend layers of 1-inch, 1.5-inch, or 2-in foam because that size is easy to rinse and cut to fit with large scissors or a knife.
+A: I recommend layers of 1-inch, 1.5-inch, or 2-in foam because those sizes are easy to rinse and cut to fit with large scissors or a knife.
 Depending on the size of the canister, start with 1-2 sheets in 10 PPI (coarse), followed by layers of 20 PPI, and finish with 30 PPI foam.
 You can even remove all the media baskets (caution, some need the inserts to work) to put more foam into the canister to increase the filter’s efficiency.
 Measure the inside carefully and don’t overfill the filter, Poret does not compact and you don’t want any pressure on the seal or trays.
 I do not recommend fine filter pads, filter floss, or 45 PPI foam, since these materials compact quickly and clog the filter long before there is any need to clean the bulk of the filter material.
-That not only shortens the maintenance intervals (more work), the cleaning also disrupts the biofilm that actually makes your filter work.
+That not only shortens the maintenance intervals (meaning more work), the cleaning also disrupts the biofilm that actually makes your filter work.
 All such Poret® equipped filters will be both biological as well as mechanical and no other materials are needed.

-Tip: When you round off the edges to fit the sheets, reuse the leftover pieces as well, e.g. instead of ceramic tubes, since the foam has much more surface.
-If you bag the lose pieces into a laundry bag (so called sweater bag or similar), they are easy to remove, rinse, and then refill into the canister.
+Tip: When you round off the edges to fit the sheets, use the leftover pieces as well, e.g. instead of ceramic tubes, since the foam has much more surface.
+If you bag the lose pieces into a laundry bag (so called sweater bag), they are easy to remove, rinse, and then refill into the canister.
 Give the filter ample time (1-2 months or more) so that it builds up filter sludge.
 This filter sludge with its microorganisms will capture the small particles and keep your aquarium water crystal clear without the need for disposable floss or frequent filter maintenance.
 The foam itself can be rinsed and reused for many years.

 Q: how do rinse Poret® foam sheets?